romanwixinger/quantum-gates-docs/docs/source/circuit_generators.rst

 Functions
 ---------

-All functions take the number of qubits as argument, and return the corresponding Qiskit circuit.
+All functions take the number of qubits as argument and return the corresponding Qiskit circuit.
 One can then use the Qiskit backend to transpile the circuit for a specific quantum device.